 6:00- departure time.

 Even Lucy wasn't sure what to say when people asked what she was, but she was comfortable and got just as many treats as before so it didn't really matter.
 Something between a crocodile and a lizard perhaps?
+And as you can see, the cowboy was quite satisfied with his choice.
+The gun soon lost it's shine in favour of a treat bag, but he was pretty good at his 'ye haw' before the night was over.

 This year we carved pumpkins togther for the first time (usually it's just Mark and I) and the kids had a great time.